• Art magazine

 Gitarren-Lern-Apps: Die besten Apps zum Gitarre lernen - von Profis getestet

-• Learning guitar for free - is that possible?
+• Learn guitar for free - is that possible?

-• Simply Guitar vs Yousician: Which guitar app is the best?
-Our comprehensive comparison test provides an answer
+• Simply Guitar vs. Yousician: Which guitar app is the best?
+Our comprehensive comparison test provides the answer

-Simply Guitar or Yousician - what is the better app learning to guitar?
+Simply Guitar or Yousician - Which is the better app for learning guitar?

-• YouTube has established itself as a high -wide stage for artists in a digital world
+• YouTube has established itself as a high-reach platform for artists in a digital world

 YouTube is more important for artists than ever